pyeventsourcing/eventsourcing/docs/topics/process.rst

 constructed the aggregate before passing it to the policy, so the test will be in a good position to check the aggregate changes as expected.

-Do not call the ``__save__()`` method of new or changed aggregates in a process application policy.
-A process application saves events atomically with a tracking record, and calling ``__save__()`` will by-pass this safety.
+The policy should never call aggregate ``__save__()`` methods, because events will not be committed atomically with the tracking record, and so the processing will not be reliable.
+To be reliable, a process application needs to commit events atomically with a tracking record, and calling ``__save__()`` will commit new events in a separate transaction.
 To explain a little bit, in normal use, when new events are retrieved from an upstream notification log, the ``policy()`` method is called by the ``call_policy()`` method of the ``Process`` class.
-The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy and which were changed.
-Any changes caused by the policy are automatically detected, new events collected by requesting pending events from the aggregates detected by the wrapper.
-The records are then committed atomically.
-Hence, returning a new aggregate is necessary to include its domain events in this atomic recording.
-The policy should never call aggregate ``__save__()`` methods for this reason: events will not be committed atomically with the tracking record, and so the processing will not be reliable.
+The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy.
+New aggregates returned by the policy are appended to this list.
+New events are collected by requesting pending events from this list of aggregates.
+The records are then committed atomically with the tracking record.
+Calling ``__save__()`` will avoid the new events being included in this mechanism and will spoil the reliability of the process.
+As a rule, don't ever call the ``__save__()`` method of new or changed aggregates in a process application policy.

 Anyway, here's a test for the orders policy, at least the half that responds to a ``Reservation.Created`` event by setting the order as "reserved".
-It shows how process application policies that change already existing aggregates can be tested.
+At least it shows how to test a process application policy that changes an already existing aggregate.

 .. code:: python